Top 15 Foods Highest in Vitamin C

 Studies revealed that these colorful veggies support cardio-protective health.

 They also prevent blood clot formation, cataracts and reduce the risks of strokes and heart attacks.
-You should choose the yellow bell pepper as it contains higher vitamin C and the red peppers are second to the list.
+They’re budget-friendly and great for cooking or eating raw.

 9. Brussels sprouts